 How does one manage effluents?

 - Make appropriate changes, innovations in the process.
 This is one of the 12 principles of Green Chemistry, to create such a process so that no waste is produced.
 Zero waste.

 - So much for Zero waste, it is not always possible.
 So what can one do?
 End of pipeline i.e. when changes and innovations are not possible in a process, treat the effluents.
 Separation and purification is one of most economically costing processes in the industry.

 It figures, not all are concern driven.
 Some can envision the long term (or short term, or local) effects of pollution, while others simply care about money, or both?
-For some, business is what produces legitimate money and is not to prove chemistry and physics are working together.
+Money is the incentive and is not about proving that chemistry and physics are working together.
 Innovation is making money.
-Money is the incentive.
-Speaking of money, you can also read about carbon emission trading and how India gained most from destroying HFC-23.
+Money is the incentive, so we find ways to earn money while we try to protect the environment, such as carbon emission trading.
+Another example is how India gained most from destroying HFC-23.

 - green technology operates in

-Why is it site specific?
-Because what is green at one place won’t necessarily be green at another.
+- most importantly is site specific because what is green at one place won’t necessarily be green at another.

 Food for thought – What could Ranbir Kapoor be possibly trying to say in the song ‘Sada Haq’ of the movie ‘Rockstar’ when he says these words: “O Eco friendly, Nature ke rakshak, Main bhi hoon nature”